|

 Author of Alice Lewis Carroll

 DISCOVERIES in the sciences seem to cast rays of their light across the age which precedes them: there are many examples in nineteenth century literature where we catch sight directly and authentically of ideas misunderstood in their own time, but which are now so orthodox that they stand as transparent as truths.
 Amongst this literature the two Alice books rise high.
 And the extraordinary thing about them is that they really were written for children.
-The whole tenor of the story of the unfolding of Alices Adventures Underground during an Oxford river-trip, the subsequent long-hand transposition to paper under the editorship of the author and his three young readers with drawings by the author publication and distribution overseen by the author again the whole tenor suggests that Lewis Carroll regarded his Alice stories as being intended exclusively for children, in whose company (alone, perhaps) he felt at ease.
+The whole tenor of the story of the unfolding of Alices Adventures Underground during an Oxford river-trip, the subsequent long-hand transposition to paper under the editorship of the author and his three young readers with drawings by the author publication and distribution overseen by the author again the whole tenor suggests that Lewis Carroll [1] regarded his Alice stories as being intended exclusively for children, in whose company he felt at ease.
+(He came from a family that grew to eleven children, and he clearly enjoyed entertaining his younger siblings.)
 And in the pages of these two books is a meticulous analysis of the age in which the writer lived an analysis, a formal taking apart, a clean attempt to discover how the human world is assembled, as though it were a created entity which might be touched and handled.
 This is the most remarkable insight amongst insights which stretch forward beyond those systems of thought which have themselves become dusty with redundant symbolism phenomenology, behaviourism, psychoanalytic theory.
 His act of self-examination (itself refreshingly free of symbolic baggage) is surely the most modern of a diverse array of insights into a contemporary world-view.
 Indeed, it is difficult to read

 without thinking that one might be reading a popular present-day text explaining modern theories of electron behaviour: the act of observation alters the state of the system it observes.
 Yet when Carroll continues, and has Alice experimenting with her findings: